Navigation

 Share this:

 Denver is a taco town.
-The metro area is home to hundreds of spots catering to those eager to scarf down meats and other fillings loaded onto tortillas — which isn't surprising, considering the fact that one third of Denver County's population is made up of people of Hispanic ancestry, and everyone else is happy to follow their lead to find good food.
+The metro area is home to hundreds of spots catering to those eager to scarf down meats and other fillings loaded onto tortillas — which isn't surprising, considering the fact that one-third of Denver County's population is made up of people of Hispanic ancestry, and everyone else is happy to follow their lead to find good food.

 Narrowing down our list of the best places to get tacos to just ten is a task that is equal parts difficult and delicious.
-From simple street tacos to birria dripping in consomé to tortillas crusted in cheese, we've dug into endless options in our search.
+From simple street tacos to birria dripping in consomé to tortillas crusted with cheese, we've dug into endless options in our search.

 For this round, we're sticking to businesses with brick-and-mortar locations, but anytime you spot a taco truck or cart — particularly on Federal Boulevard, and especially if you see a spinning trompo loaded with roasting meat — you're pretty much guaranteed to walk away happy.